What is a DaTscan and should I get one?

 • “How can they know for sure?
 I want a test to prove whether I do or do not have Parkinson’s disease!”

-Parkinson’s is a clinical diagnosis
+Parkinson’s remains a clinical diagnosis

-However, some people with PD do not have a rest tremor, which can make the diagnosis trickier.
-Nevertheless, some elements of the standard in-office neurologic exam are very characteristic, such as
+Rest tremor for example, is seen in virtually no other illness.
+One skill of a neurologist is being able to distinguish a rest tremor from other tremors.
+While it is true that some people with PD do not have a rest tremor, which can make the diagnosis trickier, nevertheless, many elements of the standard in-office neurologic exam are very characteristic of PD, such as:

 • decreased blink rate